daniel-stoychev/weather-react-app/README.md

 Including completed tasks:

-- Set up a React project and configure state management.
+- Set up a React project.

 - Integrate the OpenWeather API to retrieve weather data based on user input.

 - Build user interface (UI) components, including a search bar and weather display.

-- Enhance user experience with visual representations of weather conditions.
+- Enhance user experience with features like auto-complete and visual representations of weather conditions.

 - Ensure responsiveness and mobile-friendliness using CSS media queries or a responsive design framework.